PROMIS® Score Cut Points

 - PROMIS Physical Function, Cognitive Function, and Sleep Disturbance in cancer

 - PROMIS Physical Function, Pain Interference, Sleep Disturbance, and Depression in rheumatic conditions

-- PROMIS Pediatric Mobility, Upper Extremity Function, Pain Interference, and Fatigue in juvenile idiopathic arthritis
+- PROMIS Pediatric Mobility, Upper Extremity Function, Pain Interference, and Fatigue (Morgan et al 2017) in juvenile idiopathic arthritis